WordPress/developer-plugins-handbook/wordpress-org/common-issues/index.md

 Basically the risk here is way higher than the benefits, which is why we don't permit their use.

+## Main file convention

-## The main file of the plugin has a name that does not follow the convention.
+**The main file of the plugin has a name that does not follow the convention.**

 We expect the main plugin file (the file containing the plugin headers) to have the same name as the plugin folder, which is also the same name as the slug / permalink of the plugin.